Home / Methodology

 How FederalVoice builds profile data, scores, and visual summaries from public U.S. government records.

-FederalVoice uses a local-first data pipeline and public-source records to build profile summaries, scorecards, and campaign finance visuals.
+FederalVoice uses a local-first data pipeline built on public-source records to assemble profile summaries, scorecards, and campaign finance visuals.
+Everything below is derived from data the U.S. government publishes — no private scoring models, no paywalled sources.

 Core Inputs

-• Local profile metadata: role, office, contact fields, and editorial context from content/bio/*.md.
+• Local profile metadata — role, office, contact fields, and editorial context stored per member in content/bio/*.md.

 Scorecard Methods